pwintz/pwintz.github.io/collections/_distinctions/types_of_nothing.md

 zero
-empty
+empty set
 measure zero
 zero vector
-identity
+additive identity
+vacuous
+does not exist
+nowhere dense

-# See also
+## See also

 Zero vs. root of polynomial